Program of Study

 While immersed in the foundational sciences, all first- and second-year students have the opportunity to work directly with patients in primary care settings, mentored directly by teaching faculty.
 This one-on-one experience provides students with an early exposure to clinical medicine.
 Further, in conjunction with small group seminars on campus, students learn basic interviewing, communication skills, and physical examination techniques.
 As of April, 2014, students now have the opportunity to practice these core skills in our new Clinical Skills Training Center using standardized patients and simulation mannequins.
 The Center boasts 20 state of the art patient examination rooms and 2 large simulation training classrooms.
 All training areas are wired through a central learning management system, so that students and faculty can review patient encounters and improve clinical practice through deliberate reflective activities.

 Beginning in July, 2014, the third-year curriculum will include the following educational requirements: Medicine/ Translational Research (8 weeks, previously 12 weeks), Surgery (8 weeks), Pediatrics (6 weeks, previously 8 weeks), Obstetrics and Gynecology (6 weeks), Psychiatry (6 weeks), Clinical Neuroscience (4 weeks), Family Medicine (6 weeks, previously 4 weeks), and an Elective block for career exploration (4 weeks total).
 The school’s location and large hospital network afford clinical training opportunities in demographically and clinically diverse settings.
 In addition to Westchester Medical Center, about one-third of the third year class trains at our affiliate hospitals in Manhattan.
-Another third spend at least six months training at our branch campus training facility, St. Joseph’s Hospital, in Paterson, New Jersey.
+Another third spend at least six months training at our affiliate, St. Joseph’s Hospital, in Paterson, New Jersey.